 4. Young “Murder-Hobos”

-Confront the player directly.
+You could always confront the player directly.
 You are the DM.
 Never be afraid to address a character who starts to cross the line.
-Whether it’s in the middle of the game (I wouldn’t recommend this with children) or privately during a break, if you feel that one person’s behavior is taking away from the other players’ enjoyment of the game, just say something.
-Explain calmly that it’s an adventure meant for “heroes” rather than villains, or maybe that the villagers might not like them if they start stabbing people without reason.
-Conversely, if that player would rather play an “evil” campaign, maybe recommend that they find a different game with new characters!
+I wouldn’t recommend stopping in the middle of the game (especially when working with children), but maybe speak to them privately during a break.
+If you feel that one person’s behaviour is taking away from the other players’ enjoyment of the game, just say something.
+Explain that the villagers might not like them if they start stabbing people without reason.
+Conversely, if that player would rather play an “evil” campaign, maybe explore options for a different game with new characters!
 It’s always interesting exploring the villians’ side of the story!

 Use NPCs to set boundaries.
 This is my favorite method, particularly when children are involved.
 Rather than call attention to the child directly as the DM, use one of your NPCs to set the expectations of behavior.
 For example, one of my players was playing a rather mischevious rogue (of course…) who was intent on trying to pick the pockets of every villager they saw.
-The other players voiced their frustration with the behavior (in character, which was nice), and so I encouraged to let the rogue go ahead with the pickpocket attempt.
-They tried to retract their action, but I held them to it.
-Rather than allow a successful pickpocket attempt, one of the local fairies saw the rogue reach for someone’s purse and intervened.
-She told him off for trying to steal from her friend, and put a curse on him: a large, red feather sprouted from the rogue’s head that could only be removed by the fairy.
+The other players voiced their frustration with the behavior (in character, which helped to keep the narrative intact), and so I allowed the rogue to go ahead with the pickpocket attempt.
+Rather than allow a successful check, one of the local fairies saw the rogue reach for someone’s purse and intervened.
+She told him off for trying to steal from her friend, and put an enchantment on him: a large, red feather sprouted from the rogue’s head that could only be removed by the fairy.
 She told him that, next time, she would turn the rogue into a chicken.

 The interaction yielded laughter from the entire party (rogue included), and the bard was able to convince the fairy to take the feather away.
 After that experience, however, the rogue didn’t try to steal from any villagers for the rest of the game.
 The problem was solved through a fun NPC interaction and no one felt as though they were treated unfairly.
 Never be afraid to show that player actions have in-game effects.